srinatharipirala-pixel/snaptask-frontend/README.md

 # snaptask-frontend
-frontent of the snaptask website
+frontend of the snaptask website